Mark Pruzanski, M.D.

 Chief Operating Officer

 Jerome Durso has served as our Chief Operating Officer since February 2017.
-Mr. Durso has 25 years of experience in building and leading commercial and business operations at life sciences companies both in the United States and abroad.
+Mr. Durso has over 25 years of experience in building and leading commercial and business operations at life sciences companies both in the United States and abroad.
 Prior to joining Intercept, Mr. Durso served as a consultant to the biopharmaceutical industry from September 2015 to February 2017.
 Mr. Durso has spent the majority of his career at Sanofi, a global pharmaceutical company, where he most recently served as Senior Vice President, Chief Commercial Officer of the Global Diabetes Division from June 2011 to April 2015.
 From 2010 to 2011, Mr. Durso was Senior Vice President, Chief Commercial Officer of Sanofi’s U.S. pharmaceuticals business.
 Prior to that, he served in a number of commercial leadership roles of increasing responsibility in business unit and brand management, marketing and sales since he first joined Sanofi in 1993.
 Mr. Durso earned his bachelor’s degree in marketing from the University of Notre Dame.

 Lisa Bright has served as our President, International since July 2016.
 Ms. Bright has over 25 years of experience in the biopharmaceutical industry.
 Ms. Bright joined Intercept in November 2014 as Senior Vice President and Head of Europe and then served as Chief Commercial and Corporate Affairs Officer from February 2015 to July 2016.
 Prior to joining Intercept, Ms. Bright worked at Gilead Sciences Ltd. starting in 2008, where she held positions of increasing responsibility, including: General Manager United Kingdom & Ireland; Vice President, Northern Europe; Vice President, Head of Sovaldi Launch Planning for Europe, Asia, Middle East and Australasia; and Vice President, Government Affairs Europe, Middle East and Australasia.
 Prior to holding these positions, Ms. Bright held a range of senior positions at GlaxoSmithKline plc, including Vice President and Managing Director of New Zealand and Vice President — Sales for the United Kingdom.
-Ms. Bright has been a director of Ascendis Pharma A/S since April 2017.
+Ms. Bright has been a director of Ascendis Pharma A/S since April 2017 and Dechra Pharmaceuticals PLC since February 2019.
 Ms. Bright has a B.Sc. in pharmacology from University College London.